Progressive Liberal Party: Founding and first seats (1953–1956)

-The PLP was founded in 1953 by William Cartwright, Cyril Stevenson, and Henry Milton Taylor.
-In 1953, Cartwright, who was the owner of The Bahamas Review and Stevenson, who was a journalist at the Nassau Guardian, travelled to London to cover the coronation of Queen Elizabeth II.
-While there, they met with representatives of the British Labour Party.
-The pair also travelled to Jamaica where they met with members of the Jamaican Labour Party and the People's National Party.
+Earlier in 1953, Cartwright, who owned The Bahamas Review, and Stevenson, then a journalist at the Nassau Guardian, travelled to London to cover the coronation of Elizabeth II.
+While there, they met representatives of the British Labour Party.
+They also visited Jamaica and met members of the Jamaica Labour Party and the People's National Party.
+When the PLP was organized later that year, Taylor became chairman, Cartwright treasurer and Stevenson secretary-general.